 A Criminal and Civil Investigation demands the study of facts and seeks to discover the truth.
 Facts do not always lead to the truth and it is vital to analyze everything.
-It is equally important to remember that both the accuser and the accused have the right to present evidence.
+It is equally important to remember that both the accuser and the accused have the right to present evidence in a court of law.
 The evidence gathered during an investigation can help exonerate or implicate the party or parties involved.
 At Affirm Investigations & Process Service, we are passionate for the truth.

 When Do You Need a Criminal and Civil Investigator?